Jaime Nava: Overseas experiences

 During his last season for Alcobendas, 2007–08, Nava was invited to make a series of trials in England to join the rugby league team Wigan Warriors of Super League.
 It is during this Trials phase when Nava was invited to play for Waterloo R.F.C. in a test against Cambridge in the National Division 2 alongside fellow Spanish international Pablo Feijoo, both being starting players in this match.
 Finally and after this period Nava decided to decline an offer to form in rugby league for Wigan and keep his career in Spain.
 In that moment, he signed for Cetransa El Salvador, from Valladolid, then-league and cup champion.
 It was the 2008–09 season where the Valladolid side represented Spanish rugby at the Amlin Challenge Cup giving the team equipo a more worthy role in said competition.
 In August 2009, it was confirmed that Nava abandoned El Salvador to join Plymouth Albion RFC, where after convincing the coaching staff, he signed a contract of several years for the club.
 However, an injury did not allowed him to enjoy the desired minutes and in January 2010, Nava returned again to Madrid to end the season with his club Alcobendas and to bring it the much-desired promotion to División de Honor.
 In the 2010–11 Nava returned to Valladolid for a second phase for El Salvador where he would end with a cup title in a derby against the club's historical rival, VRAC.
 After the 2010–11 season, Nava went to France in the 2011–12 season to play for CA Saint-Étienne.
 After a year there, Nava joined Union Sportive Bressane, proclaiming himself champion of the champion of the Jean Prat Trophy at Stade de Gerland of Lyon against CSBJ on 6 June 2013.
 In the summer of 2014 Nava signed for CA Périgueux, in Federale 1.
 After his stint for Stade Dijonnais Côte D'Or in 2016, he returned to Club Alcobendas Rugby in 2017, where two years later, he retired from professional sports.
-Currently he competes at the amateur level for Club de Rugby Alcalá.
+Afterwards, he played for CR Alcalá at an amateur level and in the 2022-2023 season he signed for his first club, Alcobendas Rugby, where he retired at the end of the season.